bartmichu/urbstat/README.md

   workstation
 - Output can be presented in multiple formats, you can sort data and apply filters
-- Can be executed manually when needed or configured with automated monitoring solution like Zabbix
+- Can be executed manually when needed or used with automated monitoring solution like Zabbix
 - Get all clients, get clients with "OK" or "failed" backup status (as seen in server web UI)
-- Get stale clients, that is clients without a recent backup (as configured in urbstat)
+- Get clients without a recent backup (stale clients), with thresholds configured in urbstatus
-- Get blank clients, that is clients without any finished backups
+- Get clients without any finished backups (blank clients)
-- Get void clients, that is clients not seen for a long time (as configured in urbstat)
+- Get clients not seen for a long time (void clients), with threshold configured in urbstat
 - Get online, offline, active clients
 - Get current, last (finished), paused activities

 On the roadmap:

-- Usage statistics
+- Ability to get usage statistics
+- Ability to get detailed report about selected client
 - Ability to query multiple servers at the same time
 - Repository for deb and rpm systems via OBS
 - Your suggestion goes here

-This application is in active development.
-Source file will be broken at times, but compiled binaries are being used on a daily basis and should be stable.
+This application is in active development. `Main` branch should be stable and is being used on a daily basis on my servers. `Unstable` branch is where I'm experimenting and it can be broken at any given time.

+Please report bugs and issues via GitHub!

 ## Command examples